Why your beef, bananas and coffee beans have gotten so expensive

 Coffee

 The average retail price of 100% ground roast coffee reached a record high of $9.14 per pound in September, labor data shows.
-That's up a whopping 40% from the same time last year.
+That's well over double the price from December 2019, or shortly before the pandemic, when a pound of ground coffee cost just over $4.

 Several factors are behind this increase.
 First, volatile weather, including both heavy rain and droughts in major coffee-producing countries, such as Brazil and Columbia, are depressing crop yields, Lempert explained.
 Earlier this month, for example, coffee prices rose after the National Oceanic and Atmospheric Administration noted the return of La Niña, a recurring weather pattern that influences global temperatures.
 That raised concerns about the possibility of drought in Brazil.